 Recently I was talking to a marketing pro – someone I really admire.
 We were talking about how different financial services stand out, based on their websites.

-I emailed over some links to three websites that seemed to be making statements.
+I emailed over some links to three websites that seemed to be telling three different stories.
 “They’re doing something right,” I said.

 To my surprise, this consultant shrugged me off.
 “I looked at those websites,” he replied.
 “They’re not doing anything new.
 They’ve got very broad giveaways and they’re saying the same old stuff.
 They’re probably just marketing hard.”